vicktor9450/Learning/Cassandra/readme.md

-Deploy cassandra on docker compose
+Deploy cassandra on docker compose > DONE

+Deploy on docker swarm

+Manage and Repair tool for cassandra
+    - Manage
+    - Repair
+        - Optimize